Black Hand (character): The New 52

-Following the Forever Evil storyline, Black Hand raises a dead circus and raises the dead crowds to watch the stunt performers die.
+Following the Forever Evil storyline, Black Hand raises a dead circus and its dead crowds to watch the stunt performers die.
 Hal Jordan interferes, but is not here to fight him and asks to ally themselves against the New Gods of New Genesis.
 Hal Jordan explains that New Genesis has stolen the entire Power rings for a weapon as the Life Equation for their pursuit.
-Black Hand agrees to aid him and sends the dead people to return to their graves.
+Black Hand agrees to aid him and returns the dead to their graves.
 In the battle, Black Hand unleashes the spirits of the fallen Green Lanterns to the ensuing battle against the New Genesis soldiers that occurs near the Source Wall.
 Black Hand stops the battle as the New Genesis soldiers surrounded them.
 He smirks to see the Source Wall was a mass grave.
 Black Hand reanimates the grave of the Source Wall to attack the New Genesis soldiers.
 Black Hand then enters the Boom Tube to invade New Genesis' homeworld.
 Suddenly, Black Hand's powers were being effected with the horde of the Source Wall that are being subsequently resurrected by the leader of New Genesis, Highfather, and his misuse of the Life Equation and his arms were being turned to stone.
 He blames Hal for his plight and fled to deep space via the Boom Tube.

-In the aftermath, Black Hand was unable to raise the dead due to effects of the Source Wall.
-Black Hand arrives on an alien planet, turning everything he touched to stone.
-Black Hand becomes lonely when Hal arrives to confront him but Black Hand still blaming Hal for his plight, attacks the rogue Green Lantern, but using his power Gauntlet, Hal manages to defeat him as Black Hand's stone touch is ineffective against it.
+In the aftermath, Black Hand is unable to raise the dead due to effects of the Source Wall.
+Black Hand arrives on an alien planet, turning everything he touches to stone.
+Hal arrives to confront Black Hand, who still blames Hal for his plight and attacks the rogue Green Lantern.
+Using his power Gauntlet, Hal manages to defeat him as Black Hand's stone touch is ineffective against it.
 Hal returns to the Source Wall with Black Hand and asks Relic, who had been studying the Source Wall, to find a way to undo Black Hand's power effects from the Source Wall.
 Relic reveals that there is something outward of the Source Wall that it can consume of any stone material to return to its origin.
-When Black Hand is awake and attacks them, but he is getting hit back with a huge grappling hook sending him to the Source Wall by Hal's colleagues on the spaceship.
-Black Hand is not through, but the Source Wall dragged him to it and he tried to reach out as the Source Wall consumes Black Hand.
+Black Hand awakens and attacks them, but is driven back into the Source Wall, which appears to consume Black Hand.

 Rebirth

-Black Hand was eventually released from the Source Wall when the latter was broken as was seen back on Earth where he built the Dark Church of the Black Hand, a cult that worships Death.
-They began kidnapping children in Opal City which eventually drew the attention of the Flash.
-Barry would track the cult just in time to prevent them from summoning Nekron by sacrificing one of the missing kids.
-He then easily defeated and delivered Black Hand to Iron Heights.
+Black Hand was eventually released from the Source Wall and established the Dark Church of the Black Hand, a cult that worships Death.